-A zesty and spicy rice pilaf made with jalapeños and lime to give the standard rice side dish a bit of a kick.
+A zesty and spicy lime rice pilaf made with jalapeños to give the standard rice side dish a bit of a kick.
 Both gluten-free and vegan.

 I’ve been cooking all sorts of complex meals for years now, and still I cannot get a pot of regular standard white rice to cook perfectly.
 It comes out a bit mushy or dry or undercooked every time.